xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Statistics/Significance Test.md

 We can already see from the plot that this sample proportion really doesn't agree with our hypothesis.
 Mathematically, to disprove the hypothesis we need to check if the sample mean/proportion lands beyond the [[Significance Test|significance level]] threshold.

-In order to do just that, we need the [[z-score]] for the sample proportion, also called the test statistic:
+In order to do just that, we need the [[Z-score]] for the sample proportion, also called the test statistic:

 $$\large z=\frac{0.4328-0.5}{\sigma}=-2.6947$$